JHL-HUST/HiCode/readme.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ### Notification
-Please email to us or setup a issue if you have any problems or find any bugs.
+Please email to us or setup an issue if you have any problems or find any bugs.

 Please cite our papers if you use the code in your paper: